agabor/docs/_includes/common/relations.md

 ## Many-to-Many

 Now let’s tackle many-to-many relationships.
 Suppose we had a book reading app and we wanted to model `Book` objects and `Author` objects.
 As we know, a given author can write many books, and a given book can have multiple authors.
-This is a many-to-many relationship scenario where you have to choose between Arrays, Parse Relations, or creating your own Join Table.
+This is a many-to-many relationship scenario where you have to choose between Arrays, MSG Relations, or creating your own Join Table.

 The decision point here is whether you want to attach any metadata to the relationship between two entities.
-If you don’t, Parse Relation or using Arrays are going to be the easiest alternatives.
+If you don’t, MSG Relation or using Arrays are going to be the easiest alternatives.
 In general, using arrays will lead to higher performance and require fewer queries.
-If either side of the many-to-many relationship could lead to an array with more than 100 or so objects, then, for the same reason Pointers were better for one-to-many relationships, Parse Relation or Join Tables will be better alternatives.
+If either side of the many-to-many relationship could lead to an array with more than 100 or so objects, then, for the same reason Pointers were better for one-to-many relationships, MSG Relation or Join Tables will be better alternatives.

 On the other hand, if you want to attach metadata to the relationship, then create a separate table (the "Join Table") to house both ends of the relationship.
 Remember, this is information **about the relationship**, not about the objects on either side of the relationship.
 Some examples of metadata you may be interested in, which would necessitate a Join Table approach, include:

-### Using Parse Relations
+### Using MSG Relations

-Using Parse Relations, we can create a relationship between a `Book` and a few `Author` objects.
+Using MSG Relations, we can create a relationship between a `Book` and a few `Author` objects.
 In the Data Browser, you can create a column on the `Book` object of type relation and name it `authors`.

 After that, we can associate a few authors with this book: